 As more and more people are developing banner blindness and a general distrust for typical ads, even the major advertisers see themselves shift to new marketing opportunities.
-As a WordPress website owner, you probably don't have the budget to run commercials on CNN anyways.
+As a WordPress website owner, you probably don't have the budget to run commercials on CNN anyway.
 Now, you may be surprised, but you and IBM are using the same marketing techniques.

 We're talking about content marketing, of course.
 This form of marketing shifts from asking consumers for attention to providing them with valuable content to form a relationship.